TheArturthur/CoppermindScraper/Cosmere/Tashi.md

 Even beyond the Azish Empire, Tashikk is Roshar's greatest [[Spanreed\|spanreed]] hub, and the reeds connected to it are used even as far East as [[Alethkar\|Alethkar]].
 More than simply a relay station, Tashikk provides spanreed services to the entire world, distributing them and providing connections.
 They are also well-known for their ability to acquire information from all across Roshar, and sharing it for a high price.
 Rumours and gossip traveling the world often start in Tashikk.

 ### Foreign Policy and International Relationships
+There is a large amount of immigration into Tashikk from around Roshar.
+They are known to deal with immigration in a systemized, governmental manner, with a position known as the "deputy scribe of immigration."
+This is not an individual, but multiple people whose duty alternates daily. [[Nissiqqan\|Nissiqqan]] is one such scribe.

 #### Alm
 They have a good relationship with [[Alm\|Alm]], and the people of Alm are allowed to enter the nation without much trouble.
 They are both member states of the Azish Empire, and thus both defer to Azir and the [[Prime Aqasix\|Prime Aqasix]].